 LBS plans to open with a blended format this fall (May 19)

-London Business School plans to open its campus on Sept.
+The London Business School is planning to open its campus on Sept.
 7 to students, rolling out online classes initially until transitioning to a hybrid model with in-person teaching on Sept.
 21. LBS also plans to be open to prospective students by Sept.
 7 for campus visits.

 Cambridge Judge to open with blended classes this fall (May 19)